French submarine Foucault: Service history

-At the outbreak of the First World War Foucault was part of the French Mediterranean Fleet, and sailed with that force to the Adriatic tasked with bringing the Austro-Hungarian Fleet to battle or blockading it in its home ports.
+At the outbreak of the First World War Foucault was part of the French Mediterranean Fleet, and sailed with that force to the Adriatic tasked with bringing the Austro-Hungarian fleet to battle or blockading it in its home ports.

 On 15 September 1916, while on patrol off Cattaro under the command of Lt.
 L. Devin, Foucault was spotted under the surface by two Austro-Hungarian Lohner L seaplanes.
 These were L132, flown by Lts.
-Konjovics and Sewera, and L135 (Lts.
+Dimitrije Konjović and Sewera, and L135 (Lts.
 Zelezny and Klimburg).
 The two planes bombed Foucault, scoring hits which forced her to surface.
 Unable to dive and without power, Devin ordered her to be abandoned and scuttled.
 All her crew escaped without casualties.
 The seaplanes landed and took the crew prisoner, holding them until the arrival of an Austrian torpedo boat.
 This incident was the first instance of a submarine at sea being sunk by air attack.